 Troll Falls is an easy to moderate hike near Calgary, Alberta that offers stunning views of waterfalls, mountains and dense, evergreen trees.
 It features three waterfalls and is the perfect family hike due to the fact that you can turn around at the first waterfall if it's enough for your family.

 We've done this hike multiple times in every season, as it's within an hour from Calgary!
-Today, with snow-packed trails melting fast, we geared up again.
-After Lower Troll Falls, I opted for my microspikes.
 For context, my 2.5 year old walked to Upper Troll Falls and back to the parking lot with minimal pickups.
 It was a three-hour journey, but hey, that's toddler pace for ya!

 Frozen Lower Troll Falls in Winter.